lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 General
 ~~~~~~~

-1. Partial classes and base classes that are not of interest to the user
+1. Classes declared as ``partial`` and base classes that are not of interest to the user
    should be stored in a subdirectory called ``BaseClasses``.
    Each other class, except for constants, must have an icon.
 2. Examples and validation models should be in directories such as ``Valves.Examples`` and
    ``Valves.Validations``.
 A script for the regression tests must be added as described below.
 3. Do not copy sections of code.
 Use object inheritance.
-4. Implement components of fluid flow systems by extending the partial
+4. Implement components of fluid flow systems by extending the
    classes in ``Buildings.Fluid.Interfaces``.
 5. Use the full package names when instantiating a class.
-6. Models, functions and blocks must be implemented file-wise, i.e.,
+6. Models, functions and blocks must be implemented as
    one model, function or block per file.
 An exception are the ``Buildings.Media`` packages.

 Type declarations